Braille: Uses

 Braille is read by people who are blind, deafblind or who have low vision, and by both those born with a visual impairment and those who experience sight loss later in life.
+Braille may also be used by print impaired people, who although may be fully sighted, due to a physical disability are unable to read print.
 Even individuals with low vision will find that they benefit from braille, depending on level of vision or context (for example, when lighting or colour contrast is poor).
 Braille is used for both short and long reading tasks.
 Examples of short reading tasks include braille labels for identifying household items (or cards in a wallet), reading elevator buttons, accessing phone numbers, recipes, grocery lists and other personal notes.
 Examples of longer reading tasks include using braille to access educational materials, novels and magazines.
 People with access to a refreshable braille display can also use braille for reading email and ebooks, browsing the internet and accessing other electronic documents.
 It is also possible to adapt or purchase playing cards and board games in braille.

 In India there are instances where the parliament acts have been published in braille, such as The Right to Information Act.
 Sylheti Braille is used in Northeast India.

 In Canada, passenger safety information in braille and tactile seat row markers are required aboard planes, trains, large ferries, and interprovincial busses pursuant to the Canadian Transportation Agency's regulations.

 In the United States, the Americans with Disabilities Act of 1990 requires various building signage to be in braille.

-In the United Kingdom, it is required that medicines have the name of the medicine in Braille on the labeling.
+In the United Kingdom, medicines are required to have the name of the medicine in Braille on the labeling.